 In addition to the textbooks, there are several articles included with additional information from well-respected sources related to equine health and lameness issues.

-This course is suitable for horse owners, veterinary technicians, equine body workers, horse trainers, and anyone desiring to work in the equine industry.
-The format is self-paced, independent online study and must be completed within a 12 month time-frame.
+This course is suitable for horse owners, veterinary technicians, equine bodyworkers, horse trainers, and anyone desiring to work in the equine industry.
+The format is a self-paced, independent online study and must be completed within a 12-month time-frame.
 It is estimated that the time commitment will be approximately 75 hours.